DiegelD/CarND-Path-Planning-Project/README.md

   }
 ```
 #### Change Lange Cost (Comfort)
-An other problem during the development occured.
-Sometimes the ego vehicle changed wildly the lanes, because other lanes had
+An other problem during the development occurred.
+Sometimes the ego vehicle toggled between the lanes, because other lanes had
-a marginal velocity advantage.
+a brief marginal velocity advantage.
-To sophisticated the lane change behavior on traffic jam situations and just change the lanes due to a greater velocity advantage this function got introduced.
+To sophisticated the lane change behavior on traffic jam situations so that the lane change takes place if a higher real advantage takes place.

 in `Cost.cpp`line `146`.
 ```c